-An agency applying to administer contracts under Certification Acceptance procedures must submit two copies of the Certification Acceptance Qualification Agreement and their Table of Organization to the Region Local Programs Engineer.
+An agency applying to administer contracts under Certification Acceptance procedures must submit the Certification Acceptance Qualification Agreement and their Table of Organization to the Region Local Programs Engineer.
 A "Certification Acceptance Qualification Agreement" form is located at the end of this chapter and is also available through the WSDOT Region Local Programs Engineer.

-After receiving the CA Qualification Agreement, the WSDOT Local Program's Project Development Engineer will conduct an interview with the local agency administrators to determine whether the agency is capable of administering an FHWA-funded project.
+After receiving the CA Qualification Agreement, the WSDOT Local Programs Project Development Engineer will conduct an interview with the local agency administrators to determine whether the agency can administer an FHWA-funded project.
 Areas of consideration will be a determination of past performance, current staffing, overall capability, and knowledge of FHWA and state requirements.

-Based on the interview, the Director, Local Programs will allow the agency to administer a project under a trial/mentoring status.
+Based on the interview, the Director of Local Programs will allow the agency to administer a project under a trial/mentoring status.
 Immediately following the completion of the project, a Project Management Review (PMR) will be performed to evaluate how the agency performs.
 A favorable PMR will result in the agency achieving CA status.